 What is Google Search Console, though, and how do you use Google Search Console?
 You’re in luck, because this mini-guide answers these questions — and it includes an additional FAQ to help your team get started.

-Start using Google Search Console now or contact our team for some professional help!
+Start learning how to set up Google Search Console (and use it) now or contact our team for some professional help!

 What is Google Search Console?